figtools/figgy.docs/architecture/security.md

 ## Availability & Resiliency

-- Figgy is built on top of highly available AWS services that have their own [AWS Supported SLAs](https://aws.amazon.com/legal/service-level-agreements/).
+- Figgy is built on top of highly available AWS services that have their own [AWS supported SLAs](https://aws.amazon.com/legal/service-level-agreements/).
 Figgy does not required any custom infrastructure that has to be monitored.

-- Figgy is a Serverless solution which removes the need to manage, maintain, or patch infrastructure.
+- Figgy is serverless, which removes the need to manage, maintain, or patch infrastructure.
 The default configurations of Figgy are designed for pay-per-request or pay-as-you-go.
-The net of this decision is AWS will manage the scaling of the components required to support Figgy and maintain high availability.
+As a result, AWS will manage the scaling of components required to support Figgy and maintain high availability.

 - All non-cache database tables are configured with point-in-time recovery enabled by default.